 X-rays, or radiographs, have long been used in dentistry.
-Traditional film x-rays are a safe and effective part of your dental care, but they do require a small amount of radiation.
+Traditional film x-rays are a safe and effective part of your dental care, but they require a small amount of radiation.
 In our office, we utilize digital x-ray technology that provides the benefits of film imaging but uses up to 80% less radiation.
-With our advanced digital radiographs, we can view your teeth and surrounding structures with remarkable accuracy.
+Our advanced digital radiographs can view your teeth and surrounding structures with remarkable accuracy.

-Unlike traditional x-rays, digital x-rays require no wait time for film to develop.
+Unlike traditional x-rays, digital x-rays require no wait time for the film to develop.
 Instead, the images are available on the computer screen within seconds.
-These images can then be enhanced and enlarged for more accurate diagnosis.
-Digital x-rays can be stored, printed, or even transmitted electronically to a specialist or laboratory, if needed.
+These images can then be enhanced and enlarged for a more accurate diagnosis.
+Digital x-rays can be stored, printed, or transmitted electronically to a specialist or laboratory.

 Intraoral x-rays create an image of the teeth, bone, and tissues inside the mouth.
-This image can be used for prevention, diagnosis, and/or treatment planning, depending on the need.
+Depending on the need, this image can be used for prevention, diagnosis, and/or treatment planning.
 X-ray images can be used to identify or diagnose potential oral health issues that may not be fully visible to the naked eye.
 Some of these may include:

 - Tooth decay